finsterniz/pm_assist/README.md

 1. Click [this link](https://chat.openai.com/share/fdad9e87-c9e8-4c73-b041-8a93fea19754) (**MUST HAVE CHATGPT PLUS**)(Deutsch Version click [hier](https://chat.openai.com/share/21e60491-cadf-444a-b08a-bf185fcda90d))
 2. Press the "Continue this conversation" button
 3. Use /solve [A Case] to start analysing.

-4. Not have chatGPT-Plus?
-Never mind, click [here](https://github.com/boiltaimn/pm_assist/blob/main/prompt_set.md) to run PM assistant without it.
+### Not have chatGPT-Plus?
+Never mind, click [HERE](https://github.com/boiltaimn/pm_assist/blob/main/prompt_set.md) to run PM assistant without it.

-## Here is a [detailed example](https://chat.openai.com/share/072ca5b0-f18d-4583-ad40-8b4eb164fcdb) of how to use PM Assistant（[Deutsch Beispiel hier](https://chat.openai.com/share/795252a5-1228-4f7e-9786-07956f40a27f)）.
+### Click [HERE](https://chat.openai.com/share/072ca5b0-f18d-4583-ad40-8b4eb164fcdb) to see  a detailed example of how to use PM Assistant ([Deutsch Beispiel hier](https://chat.openai.com/share/795252a5-1228-4f7e-9786-07956f40a27f)).
 Please note that the dialogue starts in the middle of the page.

 ---
 ## Commands